warmcat/sai/README.md

    push and the revision of `.sai.json` from the new commit in the POST body... the master parses that JSON to fill an sqlite3 database with tasks and commandline options for the build on platforms mentioned in `.sai.json`.
+   Pushes to branches beginning with `_` are ignored by Sai, even if they have a valid `.sai.json`; this allows casual sharing of trees via the same git repo during intense development without continually triggering CI builds.

  - Builders typically build many variations of the same push, so they use a local git mirror only on the builder to reduce the load on the repo that